jonasoesch/p9/paper.md

-## Research outline
+## Thesis outline

 The main question that motivates this thesis is: Do animated transitions help readers understand the relationships between charts?
 To find this out we have used the following methodology:

-1. The goal of the first part is to gain an understanding of the kind of relationships that exist between charts and how readers find them.
-For this we conduct a review of the existing literature and of examples from visualization practice.
+1. The first part presents the theoretical background on transitions and animation.
+2. The second part reconceptualizes the theory in order to link different types of transitions to different strengths of animation.
-2. The goal of the second part is to understand how animated transitions can support readers in understanding the relationships described in part one.
+3. The third part presents an experiment that we have proposed to find if and how animated transitions can help the reader understand transitions between charts.
+4. The fourth part presents our implementation of animated transitions based on the concepts presented in part two.